-As you may already know baking soda is an instant relief for redness and itchiness.
+Baking soda is instant relief for redness and itchiness.
 It is also an anti-inflammatory ingredient and a great exfoliator that soothes the skin.

-If you have a sensitive skin you might get irritation due to the baking soda.
+If you have sensitive skin, you might get irritation due to the baking soda.

 - Mix a tablespoon o baking soda with a small cup of water.